jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 ## Salt Length

 The salt needs to be long enough that it is not worth it for an attacker to undertake rainbow table attacks.
-For simplicity during these calculations let's assume a maximum expected userbase of **8 billion users** (about the number of people on planet Earth currently).
+For simplicity during these calculations let's assume a maximum expected userbase of **8 billion users** (about the number of people on planet Earth as of 2023).

 ### Salt Collisions

 If the salt length is short there will be salt collisions i.e. duplicate salts.
 The attacker can use their rainbow table on all password hashes that have the same salt.
-In the case of a 16-bit salt, a single rainbow table would be able to crack 121 896 password hashes on average.
+In the case of a 16 bit salt, a single rainbow table would be able to crack `122 070.31` password hashes on average given 8 billion users

+<code>8 000 000 000 / 2<sup>32</sup> = 122 070.31</code>

-Using the table below we can see that we should choose a **salt of 32-bits or more to avoid excessive collisions**.
+Using the table below we can see that we should choose a **salt of 32 bits or more to avoid excessive collisions**.
 A collision rate of 1.86 means a generated rainbow table can be used to crack 1.86 password hashes on average which would be barely worth generating for the attacker.

 <table>
 <thead>